 - Series Four-O issued September 1997 in the amount of \$10,800,000.
-A portion of the proceeds of this bond issue were used to refinance the outstanding portion of the Series Four-A2 Bonds.
-The remainder of the proceeds, along with proceeds of the Series Four-M bond issue and University funds were used to finance the construction and furnishing of a 345-bed residence hall a 345-stall parking ramp, and a commons building connecting Brady and Dowling Hall, located on the St. Paul campus. - Series Five-C issued October 1999 in the amount of \$10,000,000.
+A portion of the proceeds were used to refinance the outstanding balance of the Series Four-A2 Bonds.
+The remainder of the proceeds, along with proceeds from the Series Four-M Bonds, were used for the construction and furnishing of a 345-bed residence hall, a 345-stall parking ramp on the St. Paul campus, and a commons building connecting Brady and Dowling Hall, also located on the St. Paul campus. - Series Five-C issued October 1999 in the amount of \$10,000,000.
 Proceeds were used for the renovation of Albertus Magnus Hall on the St. Paul campus.
-This former science building was converted to an office and classroom facility for the liberal arts and humanities departments.
+This former science building was converted to an office and classroom facility for the liberal arts and humanities departments. - Series Five-L issued April 2002 in the amount of \$25,845,000.
+The proceeds were used to finance the construction and furnishing of the University's Law School building on the Minneapolis campus and to refinance the outstanding balance of the Series Three-C Bonds. - Series Five-T issued December 2003 in the amount of \$23,575,000.
+The proceeds were used to refinance the outstanding balance of the Series Three-R1 and Three-R2 Bonds.

-- Series Five-L issued April 2002 in the amount of \$25,845,000.
-The proceeds, along with University funds were used to finance the construction and furnishing of the University's Law School building on the University's Minneapolis campus.
-A portion of the proceeds also went to refund the outstanding portion of the Series Three-C Bonds. - Series Five-T issued December 2003 in the amount of \$23,575,000.
-The proceeds of this bond issue were used to refund the outstanding portion of the Series Three-R1 and Series Three-R2 Bonds. - Series Five-Y issued July 2004 in the amount of \$30,000,000.
-The proceeds were used to construct and furnish a 422-bed apartment-style residence hall and a related parking facility on the University's St. Paul campus. - Series Five-Z issued August 2004 in the amount of \$20,000,000.
-The proceeds of this bond issue were used to construct and furnish Schulz Hall on the University's Minneapolis campus. - Series Six-H issued February 2006 in the amount of \$12,300,000.
-The proceeds, together with University funds, financed the construction of a three-story building for the undergraduate business program on the St. Paul campus. - Series Six-I issued February 2006 in the amount of \$38,860,000.
-The proceeds were used to refund the outstanding portion of Series Four-A1, Series Four-M and Series Four-P Bonds.

-- Series Six-W issued December 2008 in the amount of \$18,305,000.
-These revenue bonds were issued for a parking ramp for approximately 725 stalls on five levels, including one below ground. - Series Six-X issued April 2009 in the amount of \$58,405,000.
-These revenue bonds were issued for the construction and furnishing of the Anderson Athletic and Recreation Complex on the University's St. Paul campus.
+- Series Five-Y issued August 2004 in the amount of \$30,000,000.
+The proceeds were used to construct and furnish a 422-bed apartment-style residence hall and a related parking facility on the St. Paul campus. - Series Five-Z issued August 2004 in the amount of \$20,000,000.
+The proceeds were used to construct and furnish Schulz Hall on the Minneapolis campus. - Series Six-H issued February 2006 in the amount of \$12,300,000.
+The proceeds were used for the construction of a three-story building for the undergraduate business program on the St. Paul campus. - Series Six-I issued February 2006 in the amount of \$38,860,000.
+The proceeds were used to refinance the outstanding portion of Series Four-A, Series Four-M and Series Four-P Bonds. - Series Six-W issued December 2008 in the amount of \$18,305,000.
+The proceeds were used for a parking ramp for approximately 725 stalls on five levels, including one below ground. - Series Six-X issued June 2009 in the amount of \$58,405,000.
+The proceeds were used for the construction and furnishing of the Anderson Athletic and Recreation Complex on the St. Paul campus. - Series Seven-A issued December 2009 in the amount of \$79,440,000.
+The proceeds were issued for the construction of the Anderson Student Center, for improvements to the University's athletic facilities and for renovating the McCarthy Gymnasium on the St. Paul campus.

-VERMILION COMMUNITY COLLEGE located

-in Ely, Minnesota, was established in 1922 as Ely Junior College and became a part of the Minnesota statewide system of public community colleges in 1964.
-The College offers oneand two-year degrees in several programs and emphasizes career training in natural resources and environmental areas.
+VERMILION COMMUNITY COLLEGE located in Ely, Minnesota, was established in 1922 as Ely Junior College and became a part of the Minnesota statewide system of public community colleges in 1964.
+The College offers one- and two-year degrees in several programs and emphasizes career training in natural resources and environmental areas.

 Series Three-T issued July 1993 in the amount of \$950,000.
-The proceeds were used to finance the acquisition, installation, and equipping of eleven manufactured duplex housing units, including related site improvements.
+The proceeds were used to finance the acquisition, installation and furnishing of eleven manufactured duplex housing units.
 These units house approximately 80 students on the campus of the College.